 1. Shop from secure websites only

 When you visit a website, the URL should begin with “https” instead of “http.”
-A secure website is encrypted, allowing you to complete a purchase and enter your personal and credit card information without being hacked.
+A secure website encrypts your personal and credit card information, allowing you to enter it safely without the risk of hacking.

 2. Create a unique username and password for each account you have